teddokano/mikan/remote_demo/README.md

 ```

 ## Install

+Installation can be done by manual file copy into the microcontroller performs storage or by using `mip` with `mpremote`.

+### Manual install

 You may already installed mikan driver in your microcontroller board.
 On addition to that, a folder is needed to be copied into the board.
 It is `remote_demo/demo_lib` folder.
 The `demo_lib` should be copied in **module serch path**.